Author: Ajay CB

 Step 4: Drag and drop that calculated field twice in the rows area.
 You will get something like this.

 Step 5: Make it a dual axis by clicking the drop-down from the second sum(donut calculation) and clicking the dual axis

 Step 6: As you can see, there are two sums (donut calculation) on the marks card.
 Select the second one and change the viz to a circle and remove all the fields from the marks card.

 Step 7: Change the color to white and click on the size button from the marks card and reduce the size.

-Step 9: As you can see there is an unwanted axis on the left and right and unnecessary lines in the middle of the chart.
+Step 9: As you can see, there is an unwanted axis on the left and right and unnecessary lines in the middle of the chart.
 Let's remove that.
-Right-click on both the axis and uncheck the “show header button”
+Right-click on both axis and uncheck the “show header button.”

-A donut chart can be used as an alternative to a pie chart when comparing categories and it's more visually aesthetic.
-Better the visual better the impact on the business stakeholders.
+A donut chart can be used as an alternative to a pie chart when comparing categories, and it's more visually aesthetic.
+Better visuals better the impact on the business stakeholders.